AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 intersection of a BoxArray and a Box.
 These functions are much faster than a naive implementation of performing intersection of the Box with each Box in the BoxArray.
 If one needs to perform those intersections, functions amrex::intersect, BoxArray::intersects and BoxArray::intersections should be used.

+.. _sec:basics:dm:

 DistributionMapping
 ===================

-DistributionMapping is a class in AMReX\_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a BoxArray.
+DistributionMapping is a class in AMReX_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a BoxArray.
 Like BoxArray, there is an element for each Box in DistributionMapping, including the ones owned by other parallel processes.
 A way to construct a DistributionMapping object given a BoxArray is as follows.